Yukmouth

 Jerold Dwight Ellis III (born October 18, 1974), better known by his stage name Yukmouth, is an American rapper.
 He is the founder of The Regime, Smoke-A-Lot Records and Godzilla Entertainment.

 Career

 Yukmouth is a member of the rap duo Luniz, along with Numskull.
 Luniz recorded the weed anthem, "I Got 5 on It".
 Yukmouth signed a solo record deal at J-Prince's Rap-a-Lot Records, releasing four albums.
-His double album debut on the label, entitled Thugged Out: The Albulation, went gold.
+Thugged Out: The Albulation, his double album debut on the label, went gold.
 Under his own label, Smoke-a-Lot Records, he has released DVDs and compilation albums, such as the United Ghettos of America series.

 Smoke-A-Lot

 Yukmouth is CEO of Smoke-A-Lot, which is distributed by Rap-a-Lot Records.
 The label is home to established artists such as Luniz, Dru Down, Thug Lordz (Yukmouth and C-Bo), The Regime, and Yukmouth himself.